front-end-foundations/component/readme.md

 }
 ```

+Note the use of `this` above.

 Set the text in the carousel.

-Find the appropriate traversal `const titleText = this.firstChild.title`:
+Find the appropriate traversal `const imageHref = event.target.parentNode.getAttribute('href')`:

 ```js
 function runCarousel() {